Tyler Shandro resigns as Alberta health minister, moves to labour and immigration

 “A cabinet shuffle will not ease the immense pressure on our hospitals from this severe fourth wave.
 It won't reschedule the life-saving surgeries of thousands of Albertans.
 It won't recover our economy.
 And it won't help everyday families looking for leadership.
 Albertans deserve better."

-University of Calgary political scientist John Church said he finds it surprising it took as long as it did for Shandro to be removed from the position.
+University of Alberta political scientist John Church said he finds it surprising it took as long as it did for Shandro to be removed from the position.

 He said Kenney is doing damage control and trying to appease the people who have been critical of his handling of the pandemic.